mikhmha/my_blog/README.md

 # my_blog

+# 02/23/2025 INDIFFERENCE

+Today I went swimming again and had a good time.
+I was able to swim for so long today with out getting tired.
+It felt really good.
+I haven't felt any hestitation towards exercise in a while.
+No second guesses on the way to the activity.
+I just go.
+I really want to improve my cardio.
+When it gets warmer I might start adding running into the mix.
+Whatever keeps the mind off things.
+I have so much time these days...and if all else goes wrong atleast I can say I got into the best shape of my life during this strange period of my life.
+Don't take my word for it though.
+Everything is eaiser said then done.

+I'm definitely not cured.
+I can't say I'm happy or "in the mood".
+I feel BLANK.
+BLANK BLANK BLANK.
+Like I'm going through the motions.
+I really don't care for myself.
+I'm passing the time and waiting for something...anything....to come sweep me off my feet and make things exciting again.

 # 02/22/2025 PEACE??

 Sadness really comes and goes.
 Today it feels like I'm getting over it.
 Acceptance?
 All the thoughts I had the last 2 days...when they pop up today I have a counter-argument ready to go.
 Debating yourself.
 Hahahaha.
 They aren't *new* counter arguments, I was debating myself the last 2 days as well.
 Its just today the counter arguments sound more reasonable to me.
 But I'm not a rationalist or anything like that.
 Its all vibes based.
 PROGRESS PROGRESS PROGRESS.
 Something like that.
 I remembered..these sorts of phases lasted much longer before and I would feel more violent and angsty towards the world.
 I don't know when it started.
 When I was 17?
 Will it ever go away?
 People suffer from all sorts of more serious illness but they still see the best of things through it all.
 I want to be like that someday...